Which Canary Island is right for you? Map & comparison

 The artist César Manrique shaped the island like no other.
 His works — Jameos del Agua, Mirador del Río, Fundación César Manrique — are artworks that blend seamlessly into the volcanic landscape.

-Lanzarote is absolutely stunning from a drone.
+From the air, Lanzarote is absolutely breathtaking.
 The color contrasts between black lava, red sand, and turquoise sea are surreal.
 My Lanzarote travelogue shows the best spots.

 Fuerteventura — wind, waves and wide open spaces